 It’s easier to understand the lessons by taking a step back.

 February in numbers: (I LOVE Grammarly)

 The fact of the matter is I love everyone.
-This specific case is loving someone that hurts me.
-I need to redefine in my head, letting go of someone does not mean that I love them less.
-It just means that I’m no longer able to accept abusive behaviour.
+This specific case is loving someone who hurts me.
+I need to redefine love in my head, letting go of someone does not mean that I love them less.
+It just means I’m no longer able to accept abusive behaviour.
 It’s admitting to myself I’m not perfect and I have boundaries.
-Boundaries are necessary for my well being.
+Boundaries are necessary for my well-being.
 I cannot be value added to the world if I allow abusive people into my personal space.